alejandropallares/alejandropallares/README.md

 - 👋 Hi, I’m @alejandropallares
-- 👀 I’m interested in iOS
+- 👀 I’m interested in iOS Development
 - 📫 How to reach me, my twitter: @alexpallares_

 <!---